vantrungfit/lawnet/README.md

 ### Reference Samples

 Researchers can refer to 100 samples of NTUST-IW database (10 classes in ['Images/100_samples/'](https://github.com/vantrungfit/lawnet/blob/main/Images/100_samples) folder).
-Below are wrist samples and corresponding ROIs of four wrists (indoor and outdoor) in NTUST-IW database: (a)Wrist image, (b) Wrist ROI on the saturation channel, (c) Extracted ROI.
+Below are wrist samples and corresponding ROIs of four wrists (indoor and outdoor) in NTUST-IW database: (a)RGB, (b) Bounding box, (c) Extracted ROI.

 <table>
     <thead>